Search the news

 Physiologic Approach for Non-LM Bifurcation Lesions

 Bon-Kwon Koo Seoul National University Hospital, Korea A recent lecture at TCTAP 2023, ¡®All Bifurcation PCI¡¯ highlighted the clinical relevance of side branches and emphasized the importance of weighing risk and benefit when guiding the bifurcation percutaneous coronary intervention (PCI) strategy.
-Bon-kwon Koo, MD (Seoul National University Hospital, Korea) introduced a novel algorithm for a physiological approach, developed collaboratively by the Korean, Japanese, and European Bifurcation Clubs.
+Bon-kwon Koo, MD (Seoul National University Hospital, Korea), introduced a novel algorithm for a physiological approach, developed collaboratively by the Korean, Japanese, and European Bifurcation Clubs.
 This algorithm aims to provide a comprehensive framework for managing coronary bifurcation lesions.
 According to the algorithm, if the side branch is deemed not clinically relevant, the primary objective is just to maintain thrombolysis in myocardial infarction (TIMI) 3 flow in the side branch.
 This determination is primarily based on angiographic assessment.
 He also introduced the SNuH score, which was developed a decade ago and incorporated into the Bifurcation Academic Research Consortium (Bif-ARC) in 2022 to assess the clinical significance of side branches.
 The score takes into account vessel size (diameter >2.5 mm), the number of diagonal branches (¡Â2), and the absence of branches below the target branch.
 Furthermore, a simple decision tree approach was also introduced which is based on the analysis of over a thousand cases (Figure 1).
 It revealed that only 15% of side branches supply more than 10% of the entire myocardium.
 However, the likelihood of a diagonal branch supplying more than 10% of the entire myocardium varies according to the coronary anatomy.
 If a single diagonal branch is present without left circumflex dominance, the likelihood of supplying more than 10% of the myocardium rises to 74%.
 Figure 1.
 Decision tree approach for significant side branch In cases where the side branch is clinically relevant, the proposed algorithm by Korean, Japanese, and European Bifurcation Clubs recommends provisional side branch stenting.
 Following stenting, functional assessments such as fractional flow reserve (FFR) or non-hyperemic methods are required.
 Additional side branch intervention is indicated if these values fall below the thresholds.
 In a previous retrospective analysis, FFR data of jailed left circumflex artery (LCX) after left main-left anterior descending artery (LM-LAD) crossover stenting revealed that a low FFR value (

-June 20, 2023 4019
+June 20, 2023 4084

 article image